 A Black Belt is widely known as a way to describe an expert in Martial Arts.
-To become a Black Belt involves a lot of training over a minimum period of 4 years or longer.
+To become a Black Belt involves a lot of training over a minimum period of 4 to 5 years.
 Why does it take this long to attain?
-The answer to this is that a student must reach a set standard in all areas showing good technical skills, the right attitude, dedication, commitment and good physical fitness.
+The answer to this is that a student must reach a set standard in all areas showing good technical skills, the right attitude and good physical fitness.
 Because of this it is a challenge for the student and therefore some don’t make it, but those who do excel in their discipline.

 The Black Belt system starts from Shodan – 1st Dan then goes up through the Dan grades.
 For example, Nidan – 2nd Dan, Sandan – 3rd Dan, Yondan – 4th Dan, and so on.
-So the 1st Dan level is just the start; it is like leaving junior school and progressing to senior school and then onto college and university.
-There is so much more to the arts than reaching 1st Dan Black Belt.
+So the 1st Dan level is just the start, there is so much more to the arts than reaching Black Belt.
 It is a lifetime endeavour and one that evolves as the martial artist matures.

-Sensei Bateman has a number of Dan grades and is the chief Instructor for Kodokan Martial Arts, teaching Anshin Ryu and Kamishin Ryu Karate as well as Matayoshi Kobudo Kodokan.
+Sensei Bateman have a number of Dan grades and is the chief Instructor for Kodokan Martial Arts, teaching Anshin Ryu Karate, as well as Matayoshi Kobudo Kodokan.
 More information about him can be found within other pages of the website.

 Sensei Chris Bateman is one of the former founders of Kazoku Karate Club – the first club associating the style of Anshin Ryu Karate.
-She is still very actively teaching in the Anshin Karate system for the Juniors and Little Dragons.
+She is still very actively teaching in the Anshin system for the Juniors.

 Another founder member of the Kazoku Karate Club.
-After reaching 3rd Dan, he is now learning the Kamishin Ryu Karate system.
-He is also a student member of Matayoshi Kobudo Kodokan.
+Also he is still a 3rd Dan in Anshin Karate, he has a wealth of knowledge.
+Over is years of training he has studies Kamishin Karate, Ninjutsu and Aikido.
+He is also a student member of Matayoshi Kobudo Kodokan International.

-Sensei Justin Kotze came to us back in 2002 from Wing Kung a Kung Fu system that he studied in South Africa.
-He has excellent technical ability and a good fighter that is not afraid of getting stuck in!
-Justin is a valuable member of the School and is a good instructor.
+Justin Kotze came to us back in 2002 from Wing Kung a Kung Fu system that he studied in South Africa.
+Since then he has had a break in training while qualifying as a PhD in Criminology.
+He has now just recently returned and his now relearning the system that has moved on from when he last trained.
+It is hoped that he will eventually regain his Sensei title.
+He still has an excellent technical ability and work ethic.
+He is also a good fighter that is not afraid of getting stuck in!

 Sempai James Boyd